jollie-hochzeit/info/README.md

-# info
+# jollie-hochzeit.github.io
-Website containing all the wedding related information.
+The wedding invitation website with all the information the guests will need.